 - Establishing accountability

-The good news is, you already have the resources within your organization to instill these skills and create a coaching culture.
-Learn more in our article, What It Takes to Coach Your People.
+The good news is, you already have the resources within your organization to instill these soft skills and create a coaching culture.
+Learn more about what it takes to coach people effectively.

 - Self-awareness